 I understand the life of a trial lawyer . . . probably all trial lawyers.
 For that reason I am not your competitor in this but your compadre.
 I mean to educate, enlighten, and maybe even inspire.
 Mostly, I want to help by revealing my practical knowledge developed over the last twenty years running a law business.
 And since only a trial lawyer truly understands the life of another trial lawyer, I say let’s work together “Off the Back” to become stronger, better informed, and more effective in the business and practice of law.

-We begin this journey with the necessary mindset, the mindset of a warrior.
+We begin this journey with the necessary mindset, the mindset of a warrior, the mindset of the criminal defense lawyer.
 “Never give up, never surrender” is Rule #13.
 It’s a rule about the value of pushing forward even in the face of certain defeat.
 Our professional responsibility is to fight until the end, until we have no more opportunity to fight, until we have no more energy to fight.
 We fight battles and wonder why we don’t win.
 Rule #13 is about doing our best even though we come up short.
 Sometimes we must retreat and regroup before we can continue the fight.
 But retreating is not giving up, it is not surrender.
 Retreat is necessary to find our energy and our center again.
 It helps us push forward in the face of uncertainty.
 And since we all need something pushing us from behind and pulling us from the front, we all need Rule #13.
 There will be no giving up!
 There will be no surrender!
 Thank you so much for the opportunity to serve.

 (“Off the Back” featured in the “Voice For The Defense” August 2014)

-Stephen Gustitis is a criminal defense lawyer in Bryan-College Station.
+Stephen Gustitis is a criminal defense attorney in Bryan-College Station.
 He is Board Certified in Criminal Law by the Texas Board of Legal Specialization.
 He is also a husband, father, and a retired amateur bicycle racer.